 Preparation.
 High school students planning to major in general science should take as much mathematics as possible, including two years of algebra and trigonometry.
 They should also take science courses in their areas of interest.
 Students planning to transfer into the General Science Program after two years at a community college or at another college or university should complete courses equivalent to the lower-division requirements listed below and as many as possible of the university’s general-education requirements for a bachelor’s degree.
-Acceptance of transfer courses and credits is determined by evaluators in the Office of Admissions in consultation with general science advisors or committee members.
+Acceptance of transfer courses and credits is determined by evaluators in the Office of the Registrar in consultation with advisors from each department.

 Upon admission, transfer students should consult a general science advisor in the program office.